cointilt/cointilt/README.md

-- 👋 Hi, I’m @cointilt
+- 👋 Hi, I’m Will Ayers also known as @cointilt
-- 👀 I’m interested in React, NFTs, blockchain and hashgraph
+- 👀 I’m interested in Javascript, NFTs, blockchain
 - 🌱 I’m currently learning NextJS 13 and Remix
 - 💞️ I’m looking to collaborate on some web3 in the future (still learnign web3) https://cointilt.dev
 - 📫 How to reach me http://twitter.com/cointilt (DM or @ me)